apache/nuttx/configs/README.txt

   A configuration for the HY-Mini STM32v board.
 This board is based on the STM32F103VCT chip.

-configs/indium-f7
-  This subdirectory holds board support for the RAF Research Indium-F7 board and using STMicro Nucleo-144 boards for interim support.
-The Indium-F7 board is a special purpose board created by RAF Research LLC.
-It is possible to develop basic Indium-F7 software using STMicro Nucleo-144 development boards.
-This board support directory provides support for developing software on both native Indium-F7 hardware and for three STM32F7 Nucleo-144 development boards.

 configs/kwikstik-k40.
   Kinetis K40 Cortex-M4 MCU.
 This port uses the NXP/FreeScale KwikStik-K40
   development board.